openbroadcaster/openbroadcaster.github.io/getting-started.md

 #### 3. Change the default system user password
 {:.no_toc}

-On the initial run of machines with pre-installed versions of OpenBroadcaster, the user must change the factory default password.
+On the initial run of machines with pre-installed versions of OpenBroadcaster, the user is forced to change the factory default password.
 Once the password has been set, the user account will login automatically.

 Enter the default password **'obsuser'** (twice to re-enter the password), followed by a new password (you will have to re-enter the new password).